Halftone & Linear Bitmaps

-As we’re trying to be perfectionists when it comes to the high quality use of your new logo, any BW usage of your logo should also be viewed as extremely important.
+As we’re trying to be perfectionists when it comes to the high quality use of your new logo, any black and white application of your logo should also be viewed as extremely important.
 Having access to a vector based version of your logo is critical when it comes to creating high-quality black & white grayscale (halftone) and linear images.
 Conversely, if we only have access to pixel based versions of your logo, our choices are limited.

 This is the typical black and white version of most logos that originally started in color.